Written by Joel Ringgold Stegall; edited and vetted by Cheri Todd Molter

 Things were already desperate when Thomas Bottom Stegall arrived as one of the new guards in August 1864 about the time a new commanding officer, Maj.
 John H. Gee, took charge.
 Maj.
 Gee was the last of nine commandants who had the misfortune to be assigned to this dismal enclave of miserable humanity.

 Two months after Maj.
 Gee took command, the prisoners petitioned to use pine logs to build dry cabins.
 Maj.
 Gee denied the request, giving no reason.
 As the cold winds of winter engulfed the site, the desperate prisoners, feeling they had nothing to lose, rioted on 25 Nov 1864.
 At least 250 prisoners and three guards died in the melee, including Great-Granddaddy Thomas Bottom Stegall.
-He left a widow with 12 children, one of whom, four-year-old Green DeBerry Stegall, became my grandfather.
+He left a widow, Sarah Adaline Holmes Stegall, and 12 children.
+One of their twelve children, four-year-old Green DeBerry Stegall, became my grandfather.

 After the war, Commandant Gee was tried by in a US court in Raleigh for war crimes.
 He was found not guilty on the grounds that his assignment was impossible.
 The only other Confederate prison commandant to face such post-war charges was Capt.
 Henry Wirz, who was in charge of the notorious Andersonville Prison in Georgia.
 Wirz was found guilty and hanged.

 Although Thomas Stegall’s Confederate service record seems to have been lost, confirmation of his service is in his widow Adeline’s application for a pension 21 years later: